Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 Doctors can treat advanced bowel cancer with chemotherapy.
 But sometimes this doesn’t work and the cancer continues to grow.
 So they are always looking for new treatments.

-Axitinib is a type of biological therapy.
-It works by targeting a protein called vascular endothelial growth factor (VEGF).
+Axitinib is a type of targeted cancer treatment called a tyrosine kinase inhibitor.
 The researchers think that axitinib may help people with advanced bowel cancer that has continued to grow despite having chemotherapy.

 The aims of the trial are to